jesseloudon/jesseloudon.github.io/_posts/2020-10-22-Automate Microsoft Teams desktop settings with PowerShell.markdown

     }
 }
 ```
+> The full script above can be found [here](https://gist.github.com/jesseloudon/e3e9dc838cff1b4a8085edc35acd0bb0)

-In the future I expect there'll be a GPO/ADMX for configuring these settings easily at scale, for now I'm happy to continue managing these settings with PowerShell.
+In the future I hope there'll be an GPO/ADMX for configuring these settings easily at scale, for now I'm happy to continue managing these settings with PowerShell.

 Cheers,